Kingxukai/linux/Documentation/bpf/ringbuf.rst

 with existing perf buffer use in BPF, but would fail if application needed more advanced logic to lookup ring buffer by arbitrary key.
 ``BPF_MAP_TYPE_HASH_OF_MAPS`` addresses this with current approach.
-Additionally, given the performance of BPF ringbuf, many use cases would just opt into a simple single ring buffer shared among all CPUs, for which current approach would be an overkill.
+Additionally, given the woke performance of BPF ringbuf, many use cases would just opt into a simple single ring buffer shared among all CPUs, for which current approach would be an overkill.